- Política y regulación de cuidado médico

 Table of Contents

-Businesses subject to ACA requirements for tracking and reporting have several deadlines to meet if they want to be in ACA compliance.
-There are deadlines for furnishing forms to employees and for filing forms to the IRS.
+Businesses subject to ACA program requirements for tracking and reporting have several deadlines to meet if they want to be in ACA compliance, including specific dates to furnish forms to employees and filing forms to the IRS.
 The IRS permanently provided an automatic 30-day extension from the January 31 due date for ALEs to provide forms 1095-C to applicable employees, which means no additional extensions are available.

-The deadline for ACA filing of all paper forms with the IRS remains February 28.
+The submission date for ACA filing of all paper forms with the IRS remains February 28.
 However, the deadline is March 31 if filing electronically.
 The due date is the next business day if it falls on a weekend or legal holiday.
-It should be noted that all employers that file a combined total of 10 or more information returns, including Forms 1094-C and 1095-C, must file the forms electronically.
+Note that all employers that file a combined total of 10 or more information returns, including Forms 1094-C and 1095-C, must file the forms electronically.

 Who Is Required To Report Under the Affordable Care Act?